 - For books, plants must be mounted on sheets that are no larger than 14" wide by 14" high.
 Plants should be glued rather than taped and the mounts should be protected with a clear cover.
-Proper plant mount should include root as well as stem and leaf tissue. - Exhibits will be judged based on completeness of plant mount, accuracy of identification, labeling, neatness and conformation to project requirements. - Each completed mount must have the following information in the lower right corner of the mounting sheet. - Scientific names (in italic or underlined) with authority. - o Common name - County of collection - Collection date - Collector's name - Personal collection number indicating order that plants were collected in your personal collection - Other information depending on class selected, i.e. value and importance, life span, growth season, origin, major types of range plants.
+Proper plant mount should include root as well as stem and leaf tissue. - Exhibits will be judged based on completeness of plant mount, accuracy of identification, labeling, neatness and conformation to project requirements. - Each completed mount must have the following information (see example below) in the lower right corner of the mounting sheet. - Scientific names (in italic or underlined) with authority. - Common name - 1 County of collection - √ Collection date - ~ Collector's name - Personal collection number indicating order that plants were collected in your personal collection - Other information depending on class selected, i.e. value and importance, life span, growth season, origin, major types of range plants.
 This information should be typed or printed neatly. - Class 1 Value and Importance for Livestock Forage and Wildlife Habitat and Food Book: A collection of 12 different plant mounts, with 4 classified as high value, 4 as medium value, and 4 as low value for livestock forage, wildlife habitat, or wildlife food.
 Value and importance classifications can be found in the Range Judging Handbook and Contest Guide, Appendix Table 1 (EC150, Revised July 201609) starting on page 42.
 Plants can consist of any combination of grasses, grass-like plants, forbs, or shrubs.
-Assemble plant mounts in order of high, medium, and low value and importance classifications for each of the three areas: Livestock Forage, Wildlife Habitat, Wildlife Food. - Class 2 Life Špan Book: A collection of 6 perennial plant mounts and 6 annual plant mounts selected from 'grasses' or 'forbs.' - Class 3 Growth Season Book: A collection including 6 cool-season grass mounts and 6 warm-season grass mounts. - Class 4 Origin Book: A collection of plant mounts of 6 native range grasses and 6 introduced grasses.
-Introduced grasses are not from North America and often used to seed pastures. - Class 5 Major Types of Range Plants Book: A collection of plant mounts of 3 'grasses', 3 'forbs', 3 'grass-like' and 3 'shrubs'. - Class 6 Range Plant Collection Book: A collection of 12 range plant mounts with something in common (i.e. poisonous to cattle, or historically used as food by Native Americans, or dye plants, or favorite antelope forage, etc.).
+Assemble plant mounts in order of high, medium, and low value and importance.
+Label each plant mount with its value and importance classifications for each of the three areas: Livestock Forage, Wildlife Habitat, Wildlife Food. - Class 2 Life Span Book: A collection of 6 perennial plant mounts and 6 annual plant mounts selected from 'grasses' or 'forbs.' - Growth Season Book: A collection including 6 cool-season Class 3 grass mounts and 6 warm-season grass mounts. - Origin Book: A collection of plant mounts of 6 native range Class 4 grasses and 6 introduced grasses.
+Introduced grasses are not from North America and often used to seed pastures. - Major Types of Range Plants Book: A collection of plant Class 5 mounts of 3 'grasses', 3 'forbs', 3 'grass-like' and 3 'shrubs'.

+Class 6 Range Plant Collection Book: A collection of 12 range plant mounts with something in common (i.e. poisonous to cattle, or historically used as food by Native Americans, or dye plants, or favorite antelope forage, etc.).
 Include a short paragraph in the front of the book which describes what the plants have in common and why you have chosen to collect them.